As Violence Continues at Home, Exiled Colombians Reconstruct Collective Memory

 About Nicolas Bedoya

 Nicolas is a photographer and researcher specializing in social conflicts and human rights.
-He is the cofounder of Colombia-based VELA Collective and has been featured on BBC, Bloomberg, America’s Quarterly Magazine and others.
-VELA’s work uncovering the guerrilla dissident phenomena and paramilitary incursions in northern Colombia forced him to leave the country in 2018.
-Nicolas now resides and works in New York.
+He is a member of Colombia-based VELA Collective and has been featured on BBC, Bloomberg, America’s Quarterly Magazine and others.
+He is also the founder of the Nudo del Paramillo Peace Observatory.